aklaswad/wani/docs/API.md

 ## Wani.WaniModule

 Base Class of Wani module.
-When you use this class as base of your module, your module must have an propery named `outlet` which outputs the final result of processing.
+When you use this class as base of your module, your module must have an propery named `output` which outputs the final result of processing.

 Note that you can create WANI module without inheriting this Class.
 This class provides just 2 function prototypes `connect` and `disconnect`, This class is existing for just to avoid 6 lines of cut and paste and typing your module name twice ;)